 Our shared expectation is that everyone in this class will respect differences and demonstrate diligence in understanding how other people’s perspectives, behaviors, and world views may be different from their own.
 Should you experience or witness any behavior that opposes this idea, I hope you will let me know so that it can be addressed.
 If you feel comfortable doing so, you can report any incidents or concerns by:

 You belong in this class and in Computer Science.
 I am glad you are here!

 Students who have Letters of Accommodation in this class are encouraged to contact me as early in the semester as possible to ensure that such accommodations are implemented in a timely fashion.
 For those without Letters of Accommodation, assistance is available to eligible students through the Disability Resource Center (DRC).
-Please contact the ADA Coordinators at the DRC via firstname.lastname@example.org for more information.
+Please contact ADA Coordinators Jodi Litchfield and Peter Ploegman of the DRC at firstname.lastname@example.org for more information.
 All discussions will remain confidential.

 This course is a “living being” that is continually evolving.
-I want you to have the best possible learning experience, and I welcome your feedback (whether in person, via e-mail or via an anonymous note slipped under my office door) at any time on how to make any and all aspects of the course (e.g. class time, materials, assignments, office hours, peer drop-in sessions) work better for you.
+I want you to have the best possible learning experience, and I welcome your feedback (whether in person, via e-mail or via an anonymous note) at any time on how to make any and all aspects of the course (e.g. class time, materials, assignments, office hours) work better for you.